Other: round buchu, short buchu

 Teas and tinctures.
 Often combined with couchgrass, corn silk, cranberry, cleavers, dandelion, goldenrod, parsley, and/or uva ursi.
 Seldom found in capsule form.

 Buchu oil is widely used in the perfume industry, as well as a component in artificial fruit flavors, alcoholic beverages, frozen dairy desserts, candy, condiments and relishes.
 The original usage of buchu by the natives of South Africa is somewhat unclear, as the word buchu is a general term in South Africa for aromatic plant.
 Some have theorized that it may have been applied topically as an insect repellant.
-The primary action of the herb is antimicrobial.

 Specific: Not for use in pregnancy except under the supervision of a qualified healthcare practitioner.
 Use with caution in persons with kidney inflammation.